 Method for the Filling

 For the filling, you have to keep as your goal a thick but runny batter.
 A batter like a pancake batter.
-You know, not runny so it looks watery, but thick, smooth, and creamy.
 What you want to avoid, when freestyling your filling, is adding too much protein, especially whey.
 Because, if you add too much, the chances of encountering a dry and bready cheesecake go up – and no one likes a dry and bready cheesecake!
-The perfect ratio, for me, is 250g cream cheese to 30g whey.
+The perfect ratio is 250g cream cheese to 30g whey.
 Or 180 cream cheese to 20g whey.
 This ratio is slightly different depending on what kind of cream cheese you use, or if you use quark for example.
 But roughly speaking, the above ratio holds up.
 For the eggs, you want to use either egg whites or whole eggs.
 The latter will make your cheesecake slightly creamier but you could also use the former, it depends on whether you care about the overall fat content of your cheesecake.
-I find that for 250g of cream cheese and 30g whey, 100ml of egg whites does the job which is equivalent to 2 whole eggs.
+For 250g of cream cheese and 30g whey, 100ml of egg whites does the job which is equivalent to 2 whole eggs.
 Again, you can freestyle things and go up or down on the quantities of each ingredient to see how they impact the overall texture.
-I invite you to do this, it’s fun!
-If, of course, you like playing with food because if you don’t, well… the uncertainly will probably drive you mad, hehe.

 Ingredients for the Base